AleMorales9011/ForgeWare/src/DSA.md

 # Principle 01 Engineering Mindset
-DSA is a fully academic topic used to measure software engineering competence by organizations.
+DSA is a fully academic topic used by organizations to measure software engineering competence.
 To be able to solve their challenges I will use an engineering approach.
 Min information I need to solve the problem.

 # Step 01 Lean Approach
-Apply the pareto's law to learn the least amount of solutions that solve the most amount of problems.
+Apply Pareto's law to learn the least amount of solutions that solve the most amount of problems.

 - Who are they
 - How I will sort them